justinmahar/SublimeCSAutocompletePlus/README.md

 * Any variable assigned to `this` in the constructor will be considered an instance property.
 * After autocompleting a method, tab stops for parameters are provided (if applicable).
 * Suggests super class properties and functions.
+This applies to both instance and static suggestions.
 * Expects that you don't suck at naming things.
 Will assume a class is UpperCamelCase and everything else is lowerCamelCase.
 It still works either way; it will just be faster if things are named properly.
 * For every 1 million autocompletions, a beautiful masseuse appears and give you a massage.
 You must be tired after all that coding.